How extreme heat can be damaging to your long-term health

 As climate change leads to a warmer planet with hotter days, experts say everything from chronic diseases to respiratory health to infectious diseases will be affected.

 Heat can be deadly, killing more people every year than other weather hazards.
-But as hotter days become our new normal — or as some climate scientists say, our “new abnormal” — the ill effects of higher temperatures on our bodies can persist a lot longer than you might think.
+But as hotter days become our new normal — or, as some climate scientists say, our “new abnormal” — the ill effects of higher temperatures on our bodies can persist a lot longer than you might think.

 The World Health Organization says that climate change is “the single biggest health threat facing humanity.”
 And while that may sound like hyperbole, experts say it’s really not so far-fetched.

-“There are really direct relationships between climate and health, and what we’re seeing in many cases we could call ‘climate exacerbated disease,’” Dr. Christopher Tedeschi, director of emergency preparedness for emergency medicine at Columbia University, told Yahoo News.
+“There are really direct relationships between climate and health, and what we’re seeing in many cases we could call ‘climate-exacerbated disease,’” Dr. Christopher Tedeschi, director of emergency preparedness for emergency medicine at Columbia University, told Yahoo News.

 Heat wave in U.S. strains power grid: ‘People weren't ready for this heat’ (CBS News) >>>